laryn/elastic_email/README.txt

    regardless of whether the recipients are in the To:, CC: or BCC: fields.
    That is, message recipients never see the other recipients.
  - This module works by acting as the 'smtp_library' for Drupal.
-That is, this module implements drupal_mail_wrapper().
+That is, this module implements DrupalMailSystem.
 Only one module can provide this function, so this module may not be compatible with other mail-related modules.
 Disable these other mail-related modules to use this module.